-The college of Engineering (CENG) at Qatar University (QU) was established in 1980 with four programs and less than 50 students.
-Over the years, the college has grown to become a flagship for QU with 8 undergraduate programs, 4 master programs, and one PhD program with more than 1400 students.
+The College of Engineering (CENG) at Qatar University (QU) was established in 1980 with four programs and less than 50 students.
+Over the years, the college has grown to become a flagship for QU with 8 undergraduate programs, 7 master programs, and one PhD program (12 concentrations) with more than 3000 students.

 In accordance with this rapid growth, the college has started a systematic process for quality assurance applied to all the programs.
 The college has also moved through the required stages that lead to accreditation for its programs, according to the standards of the Accreditation Board for Engineering and Technology (ABET).
 ABET is a highly recognized and internationally respected accreditor of college and university programs in applied science, computing, engineering, and technology.
 ABET has set the higher-educational standards in its fields for nearly 75 years.

 The following bachelor degree programs at the College of Engineering at QU are accredited by the Engineering and Computing Accreditation Commissions; EAC/CAC of ABET

 - Electrical Engineering (EAC),